Iqbolshoh/php-authentication/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, feel free to open an issue or submit a pull request.
+If you have suggestions or want to enhance the project, feel free to fork the repository and submit a pull request.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add YourFeature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## Connect with Me